 The SHINE trial was not powered to detect statistically significant treatment differences.
 Nevertheless, p-values were calculated at the time of the interim analysis with respect to the clinical and biomarker outcomes to help inform on the potential importance of observed numerical treatment differences.
 For these interim analyses, p-values<0.05 were considered "significant" while p values>0.05 were considered "non-significant."
-The approximately three point treatment difference relative to placebo observed for the pooled dose groups that was observed on the ADAS-Cog 11 was non-significant (p>0.05; p=0.1295), while the treatment difference relative to placebo that observed for the reduction in CSF A β 42 protein at the 300mg dose was significant (p<0.05; p=0.0178).
+The approximately three point treatment difference relative to placebo observed on the ADAS-Cog 11 was non-significant (p>0.05; p=0.1295), while the treatment difference relative to placebo that observed for the reduction in CSF A $\beta$ 42 protein at the 300mg dose was significant (p<0.05; p=0.0178).